jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ```

-You could also disable password authentication to a remove server and only use RSA key authentication.
+You could also disable password authentication to a remote server and only use RSA key authentication.
 Uncomment the line ```#PasswordAuthentication yes``` and change it to ```PasswordAuthentication no```[^ch9f108].
 By default Fedora and BSD based operating sysems allow the Root account to connect via SSH using a password.
 This is inherantly dangerous, Ubuntu uses the value prohibit-password which would allow RSA but not password based auth.
 It is generally not a good idea to allow this and uncomment and change this setting from  ```PermitRootLogin yes``` to ```PermitRootLogin no```[^ch9f110].

 Upon changing any values you need to restart the ssh service via ```sudo systemctl sshd reload```.